nuxeo/nuxeo/nuxeo-core/nuxeo-core-bulk/README.md

 ![baf](bulk-overview.png)

 ### The BulkService
-The entry point is the [BulkService](https://github.com/nuxeo/nuxeo/blob/master/nuxeo-core/nuxeo-core-bulk/src/main/java/org/nuxeo/ecm/core/bulk/BulkService.java) that takes a bulk command as an input.
-The service submits this command, meaning it is sent to the `command` stream.
+The entry point is the [`BulkService`](./src/main/java/org/nuxeo/ecm/core/bulk/BulkService.java) that takes a bulk command as an input.
+The service submits this command, meaning it appends the `BulkCommand` to the `command` stream.

 The BulkService can also returns the status of a command which is internally stored into a KeyValueStore.